 100% Pinot Noir

-A crisp and dry Provencal style rosé boasting a delicate pale pink colour.
-Gentle aromas of strawberry and raspberry on the nose with a hint of toasted marshmallow smokiness and an exciting spice on the palate.
+A crisp and dry Provencal style rosé.
+Gentle aromas of raspberry and redcurrants on the nose with a hint of toasted marshmallow smokiness and an exciting spice on the palate.
+Now aged for a year in our Cave au Vin.
 Great with spicy food.